GabrielGit10110/ToDoListJAVAFX/README.md

-# ToDo List - JavaFX
+# ToDo List - JavaFX with Repository Pattern and JSON Persistence

-This project is a simple desktop To-Do List application built using JavaFX.
+This project is a desktop To-Do List application built using JavaFX.
-It allows users to create tasks, edit descriptions, mark tasks as completed, and track their status in real time.
+It allows users to manage tasks dynamically with real-time UI updates using JavaFX Properties and Bindings.

-The application follows a simplified BCE (Boundary, Control, Entity) architecture and uses JavaFX Properties and Bindings to keep the UI synchronized with the data model.
+The application follows a layered architecture inspired by BCE (Boundary, Control, Entity) and implements the Repository pattern to support different persistence strategies.
+Currently, it uses a JSON-based repository to store and load tasks automatically.

 ---

 ## Features

-- Create new tasks with title and optional description
+- Create tasks with title and optional description
 - Edit task descriptions dynamically
 - Mark tasks as completed using a checkbox
-- Select a completion date using a DatePicker
+- Assign a completion date using a DatePicker
 - Remove tasks from the list
+- Automatic persistence using JSON files
+- Load saved tasks on application startup
 - Real-time counters:
   - Total tasks
   - Pending tasks
   - Completed tasks
-- Automatic UI updates using JavaFX binding
+- Reactive updates using JavaFX binding

 ---